karenpayneoregon/temp-work/SqlServerColumnDescriptions/readme.md

 This is meant to be a developer tool which is why I didn't use a configuration file as most developers are using one server.
 If you want to have a dynamic setting for a server there are two choices

 - Create an appsetting.json file but remember as a tool you need to traverse to the folder `C:\Users\WindowLoginName\.dotnet\tools`
+    - For some ideas how to implement see [the following code](https://github.com/karenpayneoregon/temp-work/blob/master/SqlServerColumnDescriptions/Classes/ServerConfiguration.cs).
 - Setup a parameter e.g.

 ```csharp